Portugal

 April 6 in Portugal ⋅ ☁️ 59 °F

-Today we tried something different and joined a bus tour that took us out of Lisbon to Pena Palace, then to the town of Sintra, on to Cabo da Roca, and finished up in Cascais.
-Turned out to be a very full day.
+Today we tried something different and joined a bus tour that took us out of Lisbon to Pena Palace, then to the town of Sintra, next to Cabo da Roca, and finished up in Cascais.
+It turned out to be a very full day.

 Read more